tvbuddy-net/behave-django/docs/usage.rst

 Fixtures using a decorator
 **************************

-You can define `Django fixtures`_ using a method decorator.
+You can define `Django fixtures`_ using a function decorator.
 The decorator will load the fixtures in the ``before_scenario``, as documented above.
 It is merely a convenient way to keep fixtures close to your steps.